Time Zones in Taiwan

 what is the time difference between Taiwan and UTC?

-Taiwan is UTC+8.
-That means Taiwan is 8 hours ahead of Coordinated Universal Time all year.
+Taiwan is UTC+8 throughout the year.
+That means Taiwan is 8 hours ahead of Coordinated Universal Time, with no daylight saving adjustment to change that offset seasonally.

 what currency does Taiwan use?